 - Parameters configured by SF, e.g. RCS (Radar Cross Section) range list, object velocity range.

-NOTE 3: The Sensing object type assumes that the RAN needs this parameter to determine the metrics, measurements, and relevant measurement quantization for different object types.
+NOTE 3: The Sensing object type assumes that the RAN needs this parameter to determine the metrics, measurements and relevant measurement quantization for different object types.

 Editor's note: Whether the above parameters need to be sent to RAN is FFS and it requires further coordination with RAN WGs.